Advertiser Disclosure

 • Doesn’t support international payments

-Why We Chose Affirm As An Alternative Payment Method
+Why We Chose Affirm As The Best Buy Now, Pay Later Payment Method

+We chose Affirm as the best buy now, pay later app for accepting payments in installments.
 When customers choose to use Affirm, they are signing up for a short-term loan that is handled by Affirm.
 You receive the full cost of the transaction upfront, minus your transaction fees.

 Affirm provides your customers with more spending power and reduces the upfront costs they pay for larger purchases.

-While Affirm charges merchants a high per transaction fee, there’s no doubt that Affirm’s services could result in a significant increase in sales — which is a more than fair trade-off.
+While Affirm charges merchants a high per-transaction fee, there's no doubt that Affirm's services could result in a significant increase in sales, which is a more than fair trade-off.

 Affirm integrates with payment processors and eCommerce platforms, such as Shopify, Stripe, BigCommerce, WooCommerce, Magento, Lightspeed, and many more.